rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 in blah
 ```

-This to me is a good example of extraneous complexity allowed by the compiler.
+This to me is a good example of extraneous complexity that could be prevented by the compiler.
 Many PLs (e.g. anything in ML groups like OCaml, Reason will not allow such code).
 Here is a relevant discussion on reddit [NoRecursiveLet](https://www.reddit.com/r/haskell/comments/lxnbrl/ghc_proposal_norecursivelet_prevent_accidental/).
 Thinking about reducing extraneous load could impact such discussion (in this case, by supporting the proposal).